 To understand spinal tumors, one must first understand the basic structure of the spine.
 The long stack of bones along your back is called the backbone or spine.
-A flexible column, the spinal cord encases the spinal column, protecting it from daily impact.
+In a flexible column, the spinal cord encases the spinal column, protecting it from daily impact.
 Running from the base of the skull to the end of your tailbone, the backbone safeguards nerve bundles and cells in the central nervous system responsible for delivering messages from the brain and spinal cord to the rest of the body (or vice versa).
 A spinal tumor is so named because it is located within or near the spinal cord or spinal column.
 Spinal tumors are abnormal tissue masses with cells that uncontrollably grow and multiply.
 There are two primary spinal tumor types:

-- Benign tumors or non-cancerous;
+- Benign tumors or non-cancerous

-- Malignant tumors or cancerous.
+- Malignant tumors or cancerous

 Spinal tumors are further categorized as: